 5. Mrs. Shakuntala Sharma, my mother

-As a child he felt deeply connected with movies.
-He would always be singing film songs with full expressions and enviously watching film posters from a distance.
+Even as a child he felt deeply connected with movies.
+Perhaps because they seemed totally out of reach for him, in another world.
+To feel closer to the movie world, he would always be singing film songs with full expressions and enviously watching film posters.
 Some how in 1969, after finishing college he appeared for a written test for admission in the Film Institute of India – ‘just for fun’.
 But soon he found out that his ‘just for fun’ decision was turning into a very serious business, which he had never expected in wildest of his dreams.
 It seems out of thousands of candidates in India, he did well enough to be called for an interview to the film institute at Poona.
-His father not being very hopeful about the interview, had told him, ‘after the interview see around Bombay, then only return home.
-People rarely get chances to see that city.’
+His father not being very hopeful about result of the interview, had told him, “after the interview see around Bombay, then only return home.
+People rarely get chances to see that city.”
 The host family showed him around for two days and then dropped him at Dadar station for a train to Poona.

 But Poona held much bigger a shock for him than getting that interview call earlier.
 His plans to return back home soon, turned totally topsy-turvy – as he saw his name was placed third in the merit list of 10 successful candidates!
 Instantly he was faced with the most complicated situation and the worst dilemma of his life.
-Even though he was all of 18, he was a very bold person!
-Yet to take such a life altering decision all by himself was a different ball game!
-More so because he ‘had’, to do it and there was only ‘one take’.
+Even though he was just 18, he was a very bold person!
+Yet to take such a life altering decision all by himself was a different ball game altogether!
+More so because he had to decide; ‘yes or no’.
+And there was only ‘one take’.
 Well, after a few minutes of intense mental upheavals and figuring pros and cons; he was ready with a decision; jump in.
-At that moment deciding to join the ‘sound recording and sound engineering’ course at the film institute, seemed more logical conclusion!
+At that moment deciding to join the ‘sound recording and sound engineering’ course at the film institute, seemed more logical conclusion than returning home!

 It was past 11 pm and most of lodge lights were off.
 My eyes were glued to the lodge gate, that held all the comfort and security behind it.
 Suddenly I saw a figure at the gate.
 My friend, gingerly opened the shutter of the lodge, he gestured me to come.
 Very quietly he sneaked me into his room… and… very narrowly I escaped the adventure of sleeping on a cement bench at Lallu Bhai Park, Andheri.
 Next day, on May 4, my other friends found a large room for me at Arab Bunglaow, Khetwadi Main Road (Girgaon).
 I had been allotted a bed out of four in the room.
 Best part was other 3 beds also were occupied by my Film Institute friends… I would stay here for the next 5 years and would become very close friends of the land-lord Jayant Patel and his entire family.